If you're age 60 or over, own your home and need to access money, releasing equity from your home may be an option.

 See how much a reverse mortgage would cost over different time periods, such as 10 or 20 years.

 Your lender or broker must go through reverse mortgage projections with you, showing the impact on your home equity over time.
 Get a copy of this to take away, and discuss it with your adviser.
 Ask questions if there's anything you're not sure about.

 Reverse mortgages taken out from 18 September 2012 have negative equity protection.
 This means you can't end up owing the lender more than your home is worth (market value or equity).

 If you took out a reverse mortgage before this date, check your contract.
 If it doesn't include negative equity protection, talk to your lender or get independent advice on what to do.

-The home reversion provider pays you a reduced ('discounted') amount for the share you sell.
-Depending on your age, this may be 25% or more of the current value of the share.
+The provider pays you a reduced ('discounted') amount for the share you sell.
+How much you get for the share depends on your age.

 Terms and conditions vary.
 The provider may offer a 'rebate' feature.
 This means you (or your estate) get some money back if you sell your home (or die) earlier than expected.
+The amount you get back depends on when you sell your home and how much you got for your sold share.
 You may also have the option to buy back the sold share later, if you wish.

 It's not a loan, so you don't pay interest.
 You pay a fee for the transaction and to get your home valued (as a guide, around $2,000).
 You may also have to pay other property transaction costs.

 Home sale proceeds sharing costs you the difference between: